dkaushik94/Gitlab-Jenkins/README.md

 ## Webhooks

 Once all the jobs are created in the jenkins, we need to create webhooks.
 For this we'll run `create_webhooks.py` which will look at all the jobs created and add webhook to each of the repo in gitlab using python gitlab.
 Run the command `python3 create_webhooks.py`.
-Then head to gitlab to see webhooks created for each project as shown below.</br>
+Then head to gitlab to see webhooks created for each project as shown below.<br>

 You can naviagate to Integrations part of any of the repo to find the hook created.